solo-io/supergloo/docs/content/reference/api/networking_extensions.md

 <a name="extensions.networking.mesh.gloo.solo.io.ExtensionPatchResponse"></a>

 ### ExtensionPatchResponse
-the set of patches the server wishes to apply to the SMH Networking outputs.
-Any objects provided here will be inserted into the final SMH snapshot.
+the set of patches the server wishes to apply to the Gloo Mesh Networking outputs.
+Any objects provided here will be inserted into the final Gloo Mesh snapshot.
 If an object already exists in the snapshot, it will be overridden by the version provided here.
 If multiple extensions servers are configured, this response may be operated upon by Extension patches provided by subsequent servers.

 | Field | Type | Label | Description |